Soccer-Rayo Vallecano fight back to shock Real Madrid 3-2 | Sports-Games

 Soccer-Rayo Vallecano fight back to shock Real Madrid 3-2

+On Monday evening, Real missed several chances in a end-to-end affair against Rayo who are one of the most prolific goalscoring teams in LaLiga this season.
+"I wasn't surprised because we all know how they play, they were better and more precise than us today and it's a well deserved win for them," Real manager Carlo Ancelotti told Movistar Plus.

+"We lost too many challenges.
+They were overwhelming.
+It doesn't matter if you have more quality if your rivals have more intensity than you.
+"I think we started the season well but the team has felt the exhausting schedule ahead of the World Cup."

-Rayo opened the scoring five minutes into the game when midfielder Santi Comesana finished from inside the box but Real went ahead with two goals in four minutes.
+Roared on by their passionate fans at the claustrophobic Estadio de Vallecas, the hosts opened the scoring five minutes into the game when midfielder Santi Comesana finished from inside the box a quick counter-attack, but Real went ahead with two goals in four minutes.
 The first came in the 37th minute when Croatian playmaker Luka Modric converted a penalty after Marco Asensio was fouled inside the box and the second came almost four minutes later with a towering header by Eder Militao.

+However, Rayo forward Alvaro Garcia scored the equaliser just before halftime, scrambling home a loose ball.
+Vinicius Jr and Rodrygo then wasted several chances before and after the break that could have put Real back in front.

 Trejo didn't waste his second chance, scoring what proved to be the winner with a tidy finish to the goalkeeper's left.